uulm-ai/scadd/README.md

 Diagrams are created and combined as follows:
 * `DecisionDiagram(1d)` creates a diagram that represents the constant function that always returns 1.
 * `DecisionDiagram(variable, Map("a" -> 1d, "b" -> 0d, "c" -> 0d)` creates a diagram that only depends on variable `variable` and maps `"a"` to 1, and so on.
 * More complex diagrams (e.g., ones that depend on more than one variable) are created by combining simple diagrams created above using the method `def applyBinaryOperation(leafOperation: (T, T) => T, other: DecisionDiagram[V, T]): DecisionDiagram[V, T]` defined on `DecisionDiagram`.
 It takes an operation that combines the values the diagram maps to, e.g. `+` for numbers, so that `constantOne` and `oneForA` can be added together using `constantOne.applyBinaryOperation(_ + _, oneForA)`.
-Scadd offers some syntactic sugar for airthmetic operations like `+`, `*`, etc. for ADDs, so that the above can also simply be written as `constantOne + oneForA`.
+Scadd offers some syntactic sugar for arithmetic operations like `+`, `*`, etc. for ADDs, so that the above can also simply be written as `constantOne + oneForA`.
 Similarly, operations `&&` and so on are defined for Boolean-valued DDs.
 * Analogously to binary operations, unary operations are supported via `def applyUnaryOperation(leafOperation: T => T): DecisionDiagram[V, T]`.
 Again, unary `-` and negation `!` are there for number-valued and Boolean-valued DDs, respectively.

 Since DDs represent function, they can be evaluated just like other functions in Scala by supplying an assignment of their variables to values: